y-du/simple-conf-manager/README.md

         class MySection:
             key = 'value'

 #### Initializing configurations

-To use your configuration your must initialize it first.
+To use your configuration you must initialize it first.
 By using the `@configuration` decorator the init signature has changed:

     conf = MyConf(conf_file, user_path=None, ext_aft_crt=True, pers_def=True)